ACell Starts U.S. IPO Effort (Pending:ACLL)

 ACell is seeking funding for its continued development and growth initiatives.

-The firm’s financials have seen the negative impact of the Covid-19 pandemic on orders for its products, as healthcare systems have prioritized pandemic response over elective surgeries.
+The firm’s financials have seen the negative impact of the COVID-19 pandemic on orders for its products, as healthcare systems have prioritized pandemic response over elective surgeries.

 This sales softness will likely continue into Q2 2020 and perhaps later in the year.